cofoeducistudent/BANYAN-VIDEOS-CORP-C/README.md

 * A database supporting SQL.. ( for this site I have chosen **POSTGRES** as mentioned in the strtegy spec )
 * The ability to serve 'STATIC' files**

-The **"HEROKU"** platform supports the first two elements, however the third requires the installation of a module called 'Whitenoise' to acheive it.
+The **"HEROKU"** platform supports the first two elements, however the fourth ('STATIC' file serving ) requires the installation of a module called 'Whitenoise' to acheive it.
 You will see whitenoise version 5.2.0 in the pip isntalled modules list

 First

 * Sign up to Heroku, and attain an account
-* Create a heroku app
+* Create a heroku app - "banyan-videos-corp-c"